charly-lang/charly/README.md

 # Syntax and language guide

-Visit the [official website](https://charly-lang.github.io/charly/) for an introduction to the semantics and API-details.
+Visit the [website](https://charly-lang.github.io/charly) for an introduction to the language.

 # Installation

 1. Install [Crystal](https://crystal-lang.org)
-2. Clone this repo (`git clone https://github.com/charly-lang/charly`)
+2. Clone this repo with `git clone https://github.com/charly-lang/charly`
 3. Run `install.sh`

 You will be prompted for your admin password (used to copy to `/usr/local/bin`).